Macroz/GraphQLviz/README.md

 Also there is a prepackaged jar in [Clojars](https://clojars.org/macroz/graphqlviz).

-There is also a convenient [uberjar](uberjar/graphqlviz.jar?raw=true) available to download.
+There is also a convenient uberjar available to download from the releases.

 You can use it like a regular Java app like this.

 ```